mirage/irmin/doc/irmin-pack/design/layered_store.md

 provide the performance needed for the Tezos usecase.
 This is partly the reason Tezos uses Irmin (the other main reason is that Irmin provides efficient tree-like operations).
-However, we have developed a prototype object store "kv-hash", as part of work on optimising another part of Irmin, that could potentially be used as an object store if this alternative design were pursued.
+However, we have developed a prototype object store "kv-hash," as part of work on optimising another part of Irmin.
+This could potentially be used as an object store if this alternative design were pursued.